 Additionally, congregational members or guests often play instrumental solos or ensemble music during worship.

 St. Dunstan’s owns a 3-octave set of Schulmerich Handbells, and a 3-octave set of Schulmerich hand chimes.
 The handbell choir plays regularly during worship services and offers occasional performances during Lessons and Carols, St. Agnes Guild meetings, the Canterbury Faire and the Annual Ladies Tea.

 The handbell choir is currently comprised of 11 dedicated ringers, with a variety of music backgrounds and knowledge.
 At this time, we have a full complement of ringers, but always welcome inquiries from others who are interested.
 Basic music reading skills are necessary.
 We have fun and work hard as we prepare beautiful music.

 Our rehearsals are Sundays (usually 3 out of 4 each month) after church service, from 11:15 am-12:30 pm.

-As our Sunday school has grown in numbers, there is now the opportunity to include hand chime instruction to our youth (no musical experience necessary).
-This will be trialed in Fall 2017 to gauge interest, and for the possibility that our Sunday school participants might also be able to provide occasional music for worship services.
-All Sunday school youth would be very welcome.
+As our Sunday school has grown in numbers, we now include hand chime instruction to our youth (no musical experience necessary).
+Our Sunday school participants provide occasional music for worship services, and recently played for the Bishop of Olympia!